clientIO/joint/docs/src/joint/api/dia/Element/ports.md

     <td><b>id</b></td>
     <td><i>string</i></td>
     <td>
-        It is automatically generated if no <code>id</code> provided.
+        It is automatically generated if no <code>id</code> is provided.
 IDs must be unique in the context of a single shape - two ports with the same port id are therefore not allowed (<code>Element: found id duplicities in ports.</code> error is thrown).
     </td>
 </tr>